Dieudonné (comedian): 2010–2012

-On 9 May 2012, police in Brussels, Belgium, stopped Dieudonné mid-performance after determining that his performance contravened local laws, and forced the cancellation of two more shows, but in November 2013, a judge in Brussels found that the comedian was not using anti-Semitic slurs or inciting racial hatred during the show that was interrupted in May 2012.
+On 9 May 2012, police in Brussels, Belgium, stopped Dieudonné mid-performance after determining that his performance contravened local laws, and forced the cancellation of two more shows, but in November 2013, a judge in Brussels found that the comedian was not using antisemitic slurs or inciting racial hatred during the show that was interrupted in May 2012.
 On 21 June, Dieudonné complained against the Brussels police.
 On 12 May 2012, event producer Evenko forced the cancellation of Dieudonné's shows in Montreal, Quebec, Canada, on 14, 15, 16, and 17 May, citing "contractual conflicts".
-In late May 2012, a screening of Dieudonné's directorial debut, L’Antisémite (The Anti-Semite), was canceled at the Marché du Film, the market held at the Cannes Film Festival.
+In late May 2012, a screening of Dieudonné's directorial debut, L'Antisémite (The Antisemite), was canceled at the Marché du Film, the market held at the Cannes Film Festival.

 2013

 Dieudonné released a song and dance called "Shoananas", performed to the tune of the 1985 children's video and song by Annie Cordy "Cho Ka Ka O" (Chaud Cacao or Hot Cocoa in English), which itself by today's standards might be considered racist.
 The term "Shoananas" is a portmanteau of Shoah, the French and Hebrew word used to refer to the Holocaust, and ananas, the French word for pineapple.

 In December, while performing onstage, Dieudonné was recorded saying about prominent French Jewish radio journalist Patrick Cohen: "Me, you see, when I hear Patrick Cohen speak, I think to myself: ‘Gas chambers... too bad.’"

 Radio France, Cohen’s employer, announced on 20 December that it had alerted authorities that Dieudonné had engaged in "openly anti-Semitic speech", and various French anti-racism watchdog groups filed complaints.

 French Interior Minister Manuel Valls announced he would try to legally ban public performances by Dieudonné.
 Valls stated that Dieudonne was "no longer a comedian" but was rather an "anti-Semite and racist" who had run afoul of France's laws against incitement to racial hatred.

 "Despite a conviction for public defamation, hate speech and racial discrimination, Dieudonné M’Bala M’Bala no longer seems to recognize any limits," Valls wrote.

 "Consequently, the interior minister has decided to thoroughly examine all legal options that would allow a ban on Dieudonné’s public gatherings, which no longer belong to the artistic domain, but rather amount to a public safety risk."